 The MBA with a concentration in school business management provides the business fundamentals needed to lead and manage in today’s increasingly complex educational institutions.
 This distinctive program is appropriate for educational professionals looking to advance their careers, or for anyone looking to transition into the field of educational administration.

-You will learn specific skills for an educational administrator related to budgeting, facilities management, human resources, public relations, and legal issues.
+You will learn specific skills required of an educational administrator.
+Such skills include budgeting, facilities management, human resources, public relations, and legal issues.
 Course content is modeled after guidelines set forth by ASBO International.